zwave-js/node-zwave-js/packages/cc/cc.api.md

 // Warning: (ae-missing-release-tag) "getAssociationGroups" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-function getAssociationGroups(applHost: ZWaveApplicationHost_2, endpoint: IZWaveEndpoint_2): ReadonlyMap<number, AssociationGroup>;
+function getAssociationGroups(ctx: GetValueDB & GetDeviceConfig, endpoint: EndpointId_2 & SupportsCC): ReadonlyMap<number, AssociationGroup>;

 // Warning: (ae-missing-release-tag) "getAssociations" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-function getAssociations(applHost: ZWaveApplicationHost_2, endpoint: IZWaveEndpoint_2): ReadonlyMap<number, readonly AssociationAddress[]>;
+function getAssociations(ctx: GetValueDB, endpoint: EndpointId_2 & SupportsCC): ReadonlyMap<number, readonly AssociationAddress[]>;

 // Warning: (tsdoc-undefined-tag) The TSDoc tag "@publicAPI" is not defined in this configuration
 // Warning: (ae-missing-release-tag) "getCCCommand" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)